toomuchcodehelp/Client-Rewritten/research_notes/README.md

-# Minecraft Client research notes.
+# note Minecraft Client research notes.
-This is not a wiki, therefore i will not be putting it here
+This is not a wiki, therefore i will not be putting it there.